 Minnesota Lawyer’s “Exemplary Evidence” Articles:

-Carney Forensics began authoring articles on digital forensics topics for Minnesota Lawyer in November of 2019.
-Our column is called “Exemplary Evidence,” and during 2020 we discussed digital forensics for iPhones and other smartphones, fitness trackers, and smart speakers for lawyers.
+Carney Forensics began authoring articles on digital forensic resource topics for Minnesota Lawyer in November of 2019.
+Our column is called “Exemplary Evidence,” and during 2020 we discussed digital forensic resources for iPhones and other smartphones, fitness trackers, and smart speakers for lawyers.
 In 2021 with Kevin Bluml’s arrival at Carney Forensics we are writing about more computer forensics topics including October’s article on new advances in intellectual property theft investigations.

-Civil Law Case Study from Georgia Federal District Court
+Civil Rights Case Study from Georgia Federal District Court

 Calhoun v.
 Pennington, Court File No. 1:09-CV-03286 (N.D.
 Ga.
 Dec.
 8, 2010)